DoWithPassion/JavaScript/JavascriptConcept.md

   console.log(b);
 ```
 - As it is not found, then it tries to search for the reference of the parent lexical environment of the global lexical environment but it is null.
 Therefore no more lexical environments.
-- So as the js engine did not found b in the global and its parent, it declares and raises that the variable b is _not defined_ (not in the scope).
+- So as the js engine did not find b in the global and its parent, it declares and raises that the variable b is _not defined_ (not in the scope).

 ## Scope Chain
 - The way/mechanism of the finding variable or functions through this chain of lexical environments and their parent references is known as Scope Chain.